BouleJaune/vagrant-kubeadm-kubernetes/README.md

 # Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environment for CKA/CKAD and CKS Exams]

+##This is a fork to use libvirt as a backend instead of virtualbox

 ## Documentation

 Current k8s version for CKA, CKAD and CKS exam: 1.26